awslabs/data-on-eks/website/docs/bestpractices/networking/networking.md

 The AWS VPC CNI maintains a “warm pool” of IP addresses on the EKS worker nodes to assign to Pods.
 When more IP addresses are needed for your Pods, the CNI must communicate with EC2 APIs to assign the addresses to your nodes.
 During periods of high churn or large scale out these EC2 API calls can be rate throttled, which will delay the provisioning of Pods and thus delay the execution of workloads.
 When designing the VPC for your environment plan for more IP addresses than just your pods to accommodate this warm pool.

 With the default VPC CNI configuration larger nodes will consume more IP addresses.
 For example [a `m5.8xlarge` node](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) that is running 10 pods will hold 60 IPs total (to satisfy `WARM_ENI=1`).
 However a `m5.16xlarge` node would hold 100 IPs.
 Configuring the VPC CNI to minimize this warm pool can increase the EC2 API calls from your nodes and increase the risk of rate throttling.
-Planning for this extra IP address usage can avoid rate throttling problems and managing the IP address usage, for more recommendations on tuning the CNI see: TODO LINK TO TUNING ADVICE
+Planning for this extra IP address usage can avoid rate throttling problems and managing the IP address usage.

 ### Consider using a secondary CIDR if your IP space is constrained.